Sex, Teens, and Everything in Between

 Dr. Adam: I love it.

 Shafia: And I think that we need to come up with those for our kids.
-So that sort of three safety tips in one.
+So that’s sort of three safety tips in one.
 And the other is, our kids need to know refusal skills.
 When they are in a sexual situation, and when they feel they can’t manage what is going on.
 They are not comfortable with it and they try to manage what is going on, they need refusal skills.
-Cambridge university came up with a study last year that showed those kids who have some form of comprehensive sex education should included refusal skills their instance of sexual assault was down by 50%.
+Cambridge university came up with a study last year that showed those kids who have some form of comprehensive sex education that included refusal skills, their incidence of sexual assault was down by 50%.

 Dr. Adam: Wow.